simla-workshop2025/simla-workshop2025.github.io/index.md

 Topics of interest include, but are not limited, to the following:

 - Application of Machine Learning for Software Security
-- Security Testing & Validation of Machine Learning Systems
+- Security Testing and validation of Machine Learning Systems
 - Application of Large Language Models (LLMs) for Software Security
 - Security Analysis of Large Language Models (LLMs)
 - Adversarial Machine Learning